 "Nobody comes here.
 No magazines, nobody," Lean said in the days after this year's Golf Industry Show.
 "You're the only one who's come here, and I was embarrassed to have you here the first time."

 For the record, this recent visit to Monterey was the second for TurfNet, and the first in nearly four years.
 There are a lot of courses like Monterey and a lot of superintendents like Lean throughout the country, but their needs and accomplishments often are overshadowed by their high-rent neighbors.
 And their stories, good as they are, rarely get told.

 OK, so "nobody" visiting might be a bit of a stretch.
 In his 10 years as superintendent at Monterey, Lean has developed a few trusted contacts, mostly vendor reps who he knows he can rely on for the unvarnished truth when he has serious issues or just a simple question.
 Still, he's right when he hints he's not exactly on everyone's radar screen.
 To his credit, Lean won't come out and say it, but let's face it, a nine-hole, executive course that barely measures 1,200 yards and winds past a shuffleboard court and bocce complex in a senior condo community hardly fits the alphabet crowd's agenda.
-Ironically, many of the courses that do fit the golf industry model would love to have the 140-plus rounds per day that are played through the winter months at Monterey.
+Ironically, many of the courses that do fit the golf industry model would love to have the 140-plus rounds per day that are played at Monterey throughout the winter.

 One of those contacts is Mike Bailey, a WinField rep who has become Lean's close confidant.

 A former superintendent for two decades, Bailey has been on the commercial side of the business for 18 years and builds trust with superintendents by taking a low-key approach to sales.

 In those early days of Lean's career, Bailey talked to him about disease, invasive turf species, height of cut, cultural practices and more.
 He still does.